jbeustice/lanyon/job_market.md

 title: Job Market Paper
 ---

-My job market paper is similar to [this](https://www.youtube.com/watch?v=QR10t-B9nYY).
+My family and freinds think my job market paper is something like [this](https://www.youtube.com/watch?v=QR10t-B9nYY).

-My job market paper looks at how/if reference points (from Cumulative Prospect Theory) are updated within periods, i.e., after an event takes place, but before the outcome is realized.
+My job market paper *actually* looks at how/if reference points (from Cumulative Prospect Theory) are updated *within* periods, i.e., after an event takes place, but before the outcome is realized.
 Transportation data is perfect to answer this question.
-Drivers choose a route or leave for a destination, but don't fully realize the outcome untill final ariival at their respective destinations.
+Drivers choose a route or leave for a destination, but don't fully realize the outcome untill final arrival at their respective destinations.
+The abstract for the paper is below:

-> The defining feature separating (cumulative) prospect theory from expected utility theory is that potential outcomes are measured relative to a reference point as opposed to final assets.
+> The defining feature separating (cumulative) prospect theory from expected utility theory is that potential outcomes are measured relative to a reference point as opposed to total assets.
 Determining the reference point, therefore, is vital to correct analysis.
-While many theories and assumptions have been made concerning reference point up- dating between repeated choices, few papers have looked at reference point updating within periods.
+While many theories and assumptions have been made concerning reference point up-dating between repeated choices, few papers have looked at reference point updating within periods.
 This paper seeks to find if and when drivers change their reference point in a transportation setting when faced with an unexpected delay en route.
-Drivers are more likely to change their reference point if the unexpected delay occurs near the end- points of travel.
+Drivers are more likely to change their reference point if the unexpected delay occurs near the end-points of travel.

-Download a preview of my job market paper [here]().
+**View** the first few pages of my job market paper [here]({{ site.baseurl }}/assets/jobMarketPreview.pdf).

 ## Supplemental Material